Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 We will perform regular restore tests of the Azure backups, to ensure we are able to stand up a new server using the backups in case of an emergency.

-In the case that we have to stand up a new PostgreSQL instance, the connection strings stored in Azure Key Store will also need to be updated.
+In the case that we have to stand up a new PostgreSQL instance, the connection strings stored in Azure Key Vault will also need to be updated.

 ## File server redundancy

-The File servers in production will be a cluster of two servers, utilizing Windows Server 2016's [Storage Spaces Direct feature](https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/storage-spaces-direct-overview).
+We operate a single file server VM, which uses Azure File Sync to replicate files to Azure Files storage.
+This enables us to quickly rebuild if needed in an emergency.

 ## Data backups